How grab rails are funded in Australia

 - Over-65, no package yet: call My Aged Care on 1800 200 422 or register at myagedcare.gov.au.
 Ask for a Single Assessment System assessment.

-- Already on a Home Care Package: ask your package provider to quote a home-mod job.
+- Already on Support at Home (or a former Home Care Package): ask your provider about the AT-HM scheme for a grab rail job.
 They'll engage an OT.

 - NDIS participant: ask your support coordinator or OT to draft a scope of works.
-Send it to me.
+Send it to us.

 - TAC / WorkSafe / DVA claimant: ask your case manager or scheme OT.

-- Pensioner but not on NDIS or a Home Care Package: check CHSP eligibility (My Aged Care) or SWEP eligibility (if you're under 65 with a long-term condition).
+- Pensioner but not on NDIS or Support at Home: check CHSP eligibility (My Aged Care) or SWEP eligibility (if you're under 65 with a long-term condition).

 Get a free quote